 Polyester

 Polyester is a type of synthetic fabric widely used to cover headboards.
 It is also a popular choice.
-Polyester, much like cotton, may be purchased for a low cost and is available in a wide range of hues and designs.
+Polyester, like cotton, is low-cost and available in a wide range of hues and designs.

-In addition to that, its durability and longevity are excellent.
-Polyester, on the other hand, is resistant to the majority of stains and is easier to clean than other materials, making it an excellent material choice for rooms occupied by children because of its child-friendly properties.
+In addition, its durability and longevity are excellent.
+Polyester, on the other hand, is resistant to most stains and is easier to clean than other materials, making it an excellent choice for rooms occupied by children because of its child-friendly properties.

 Velvet